Last updated on October 24th, 2022

 This is a chocolate museum, cafe, and shop at the same time.
+In fact, it is one of the most interesting museums in Europe.
 These guys have some of the best hot chocolate and can offer you hundreds of different types of chocolate products.
 Come here to learn about the process or simply savor their goods in a beautiful cafe.

 – Lviv Galician Cheese Cake & Strudel Bakery

 A uniquely designed bakery with delicious cheesecakes and strudel surrounded by corollas, boards and rolling pins for dough.
 It is a very cozy place to do some work on your laptop or relax with a cup of coffee in the company of your friend.